 While on a national tour of dealerships, Fisher observed Earl at work.
 He noticed how he used innovative design methods for sculpting his bodies, such as using clay to define lines.
 Fisher, impressed with what he saw, commissioned Earl to design a body for the 1927 LaSalle, Cadillac’s brand new companion brand.
 Earl accepted the task.
 When it finally rolled onto showrooms it sold in great numbers.
 Its success landed Earl as the director of GM’s new Art and Color Section.

 In 1937 the Art and Color Section was renamed the Styling Section.
 GM President Alfred Stone soon promoted Harley Earl to VP, making him the first styling person to ever make VP at a large automotive corporation.
 In his career, Earl would introduce many iconic vehicles, including the Buick Y-Job in 1939, recognized as the first concept car.
-He would also assist with Allied camouflage research during WWII and authorized Frank Hershey’s 1948 Cadillac design, which would introduce the tailfin era.
-Perhaps his most lasting contribution is Project Opel, better known as the Chevrolet Corvette.
+He would also assist with Allied camouflage research during WWII and authorized Frank Hershey’s 1948 Cadillac design, which would usher the tailfin era.
+Perhaps his most lasting contribution was starting Project Opel, which would become the Chevrolet Corvette.

 Earl retired as a VP in 1958 at 65 years old, then a mandated retirement age.
 His influence on the automotive industry lasted well beyond that.
 His own motto of making American cars long and low remained in practice among most major automakers through the 1970s.
 Earl passed away in 1969 following a stroke.
 In 1986 the Automotive Hall of Fame inducted him and the Detroit Free Press named him the third most influential Michigan artist of the 20th century, behind Aretha Franklin and Stevie Wonder.